dtgeoeu-wp6-tsunamis/site_demonstrators/SD5/inundation-emulator/README.md

 The main notebook is called ```sd5-2.ipynb```

 ### Requirements
-The python packages and versions needed to run this notebook are the same needed by the ```inundation-emulator``` module.
-This was built and tested with python version 3.11.9.
+The python packages and versions needed to run this notebook are the same needed by the ```inundation-emulator``` module, see ```inundation-emulator/README.md```.
+This was built and tested with python version 3.11.9 and poetry.

 ### Inputs